PoCInnovation/Pool2023/Software/day03/Golang/README.md

 > 💡 You will need to use a secret, create a new environment variable in your `config.go` for this.

+> If you get a `key is of invalid type` error, take a look at [this issue](https://github.com/dgrijalva/jwt-go/issues/65#issuecomment-284784243) 😉

 #### Login